Gabriela Morawska-Stanecka

-Gabriela Anna Morawska-Stanecka (born 17 March 1968) is a Polish lawyer, manager and politician.
+Gabriela Anna Morawska-Stanecka (born 17 March 1968) is a Polish lawyer, manager and left-wing politician.

 Biography

 She graduated from the Faculty of Law and Administration of the Jagiellonian University.
 Morawska-Stanecka worked as a civil law notary and later as a barrister.
 In 1994–2006, she participated in heavy industry restructuring processes in Poland.
 She was also on the supervisory committee of an energy corporation.

-Morawska-Stanecka was the Democratic Left Alliance candidate for the Polish Senate in Silesia (Tychy and Mysłowice as well as Bieruń-Lędziny County) in 2019.
-She defeated Czesław Ryszka, of the Law and Justice party, with Morawska-Stanecka receiving 50.93% of the vote.
+Morawska-Stanecka was the Democratic Left Alliance candidate for the Polish Senate in District 74 Silesia (Tychy and Mysłowice as well as Bieruń-Lędziny County) in 2019.
+She defeated Czesław Ryszka, of the Law and Justice party, with Morawska-Stanecka receiving 50.93% of the votes.
 After taking office as a member of the Senate, Morawska-Stanecka was elected to the position of deputy marshal, assuming that role on 12 November 2019.
-Morawska-Stanecka is the deputy leader of the centre-left Spring (Polish: Wiosna) party, where she is responsible for legal and legislative matters.
+Morawska-Stanecka was the deputy leader of the centre-left Spring (Polish: Wiosna) party, where she was responsible for legal and legislative matters.
+In the 2023 elections she was reelected as a senator receiving 47.75% of the votes.